 If you bank with Bank of America, you may have gone there first looking for a loan only to find that there are no personal loan options available.
-It’s inconvenient, but it shouldn’t stop you from getting the funds you need.
-There are plenty of other lenders out there, and these are our top three alternatives to Bank of America personal loans.
+It’s inconvenient, but it shouldn’t stop you from getting the money you need.
+There are plenty of other lenders out there that can work with you.
+These are our top three alternatives to Bank of America personal loans.

 Why doesn’t Bank of America offer personal loans?

 Bank of America is one of many banks that chooses not to offer personal loans.
-Instead, its focus remains on mortgages, auto loans and credit cards.
+Instead, it focuses on mortgages, auto loans and credit cards.
 Why?
-With mortgages and car loans, the property acts as collateral to secure the loan, which makes the loans a lot less risky than unsecured personal loans.
-Should a borrower default, Bank of America collects the property to help pay back the loan.
-With credit cards, the interest rate is much higher than with personal loans, making it much more profitable — even if the risk of default is the same.
+With mortgages and car loans, the property acts as collateral to secure the loan, which makes the loans much less risky than unsecured personal loans.
+If a borrower defaults, Bank of America collects the property to help pay back the loan.
+And with credit cards, the interest rate is much higher than personal loans, making it much more profitable — even if the risk of default is the same.

 Bank of America personal loan alternatives

 You still have options outside of Bank of America if you need a personal loan.
 Below are three viable alternatives to a personal loan from Bank of America.
-We selected these providers because of the variety of loan types offered.
+We selected these providers based on the variety of loan types offered.
 If you have fair to excellent credit, you may be able to find a loan to suit your unique needs.